02.05.2022

 The fast pace recent evolution of the outer space economy and corresponding dispute resolution mechanisms and fora certainly lead to opportunities arising every day in this field.
 Both the legal community and international businesses make no mistake in paying close attention and staying up to date with these developments to safely enjoy the benefits of this new wave.

-Vanessa Zimmermann de Meireles, LL.M.
+Vanessa Meireles Schilling, LL.M.
 (Geneva MIDS)

-Associate
+Senior Associate

 Hamburg